danielme-com/Muspy-for-Android/README.md

     </ul>
 ## Quality

 There are Gradle tasks in the verification group for using <a href="https://pmd.github.io/">pmd</a> and <a href="http://checkstyle.sourceforge.net/">checkstyle</a>.
-The configuration files can be found in the /quality folder.
+The ruleset files can be found in the /quality folder.

 # License
 Copyright (C) 2012-2016 Daniel Medina <http://danielme.com>